 A: No. The eligibility letter is just the first step in requesting your accommodations.
-This letter details the accommodations that have been authorized through your discussion with Simone.
+This letter details the accommodations that have been authorized through your discussion with Austin.
 Please follow the instructions within the letter to sign in to Accessible Learning and request your accommodations for each course.
 This step is required; we must have your specific permission to share information with your professors to provide your chosen accommodations from those authorized.

 Q: Why is this step necessary?

 A: This step acts as your electronic signature giving us your consent to share your accommodation plan with the professors you designate.